 KNOWITALL introduces a novel, generate-and-test architecture that extracts information in two stages.
-Inspired by Hearst [25], KNOWITALL utilizes a set of eight domain-independent extraction patterns to generate candidate facts.
-For example, the generic pattern "NP1 such as NPList2" indicates that the head of each simple noun phrase (NP) in the list NPList2 is a member of the class named in NP1.
+Inspired by Hearst [22], KNOWITALL utilizes a set of eight domain-independent extraction patterns to generate candidate facts.1 For example, the generic pattern "NP1 such as NPList2" indicates that the head of each simple noun phrase (NP) in the list NPList2 is a member of the class named in NP1.
 By instantiating the pattern for the class City, KNOWITALL extracts three candidate cities from the sentence: "We provide tours to cities such as Paris, London, and Berlin."

 Next, KNOWITALL automatically tests the plausibility of the candidate facts it extracts using pointwise mutual information (PMI) statistics computed by treating the Web as a massive corpus of text.
-Extending Turney's PMI-IR algorithm [48], KNOWITALL leverages existing Web search engines to compute these statistics efficiently.
-Based on these PMI statistics, KNOWITALL associates a probability with every fact it extracts, enabling it to automatically manage the tradeoff between precision and recall.1
+Extending Turney's PMI-IR algorithm [42], KNOWITALL leverages existing Web search engines to compute these statistics efficiently.2 Based on these PMI statistics, KNOWITALL associates a probability with every fact it extracts, enabling it to automatically manage the tradeoff between precision and recall.
+Since we cannot compute "true recall" on the Web, the paper uses the term "recall" to refer to the size of the set of facts extracted.